MATRIX4284/ignite-file-streamer/READ.md

 This will start the streaming of the given text file into Ignite cache named liblu1.

-Now you can use the module
+Now you can use the module igniteQueryWordCount in my other git located in to get the word count from the Ignite cache.